 One Billion Trees is a Government-backed tree planting programme, aiming to increase tree planting across New Zealand and have one billion trees planted by 2028.
 At Noopii®, we want to do our bit and take part in this important initiative.
 By planting trees, we have a positive impact on deforestation and global warming, whilst helping to offset our Carbon footprint.
 For every pack sold, we will donate a portion of sales to Trees That Count for a tree purchase.
 Trees That Count puts tree planting into action, helping businesses channel proceeds into native tree purchases, leading to native tree planting and working toward One Billion Trees planted by 2028.
 Support us, and purchase Noopii®.
-One Pack, One Tree.
-Simple.
 Learn more about One Billion Trees here.

 Supporting the Yellow-Eyed Penguin Trust, Forest & Bird and Project Jonah

 New Zealand has incredibly unique and very special wildlife, from birds and reptiles to sea mammals and insects.
 However, many of our native species are threatened or critically endangered and face threats posed by humans and introduced pests such as Possums, Stoats, Rats and Mice.
 Climate change, pollution, destruction of habitat and disease outbreak has also played a critical part in the welfare of our specials creatures.